CTFd/docs/content/en/tutorials/changing-user-roles.md

 ---
-title: "Changing User Roles"
+title: "Editing Users"
-description: "Promote a regular user to an admin"
+description: "Manually editting user details"
 ---

-In order to change a user role you must be an admin.
+## Editing user information

+Admins in CTFd have the ability to edit another user's properties.

-1. Go to the admin panel by clicking the Admin button on the top right.
+1. Go to the Admin Panel by clicking the Admin button on the top right.

 2. Click on the users tab and then select the user you want to change